Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Quantitative Characterization of Heat Exchange Mechanisms

 The figure highlights three distinct temporal regimes.
 At early times, particle motion is primarily governed by advection along preferential flow paths induced by aperture heterogeneity, as alternative transport mechanisms require sufficient time to become effective.
 This initial regime reflects the uniform injection of particles across the inlet, resulting in an initially homogeneous spatial distribution before the effects of flow heterogeneity manifest.
 As transport progresses, the particle distribution becomes increasingly structured due to velocity contrasts, with particles localizing within high-flow channels while others accumulate in quasi-stagnant zones.
 This reorganization marks the transition from an initially uniform distribution to a flux-weighted one.
 At later times, the combined influence of velocity-induced spreading and conductive exchange with the matrix broadens the particle plume and dominates the evolution of the thermal front.
-For low aperture variability ($\sigma_a/\langle a\rangle = 0.2$), the mean displacement exhibits superdiffusive behavior (with scaling exponents $0.5 < \alpha < 1$) for Péclet numbers $\Pen=50$ and $100$, while it becomes purely diffusive ($\alpha = 0.5$) for $\Pen=10$.
-This transition to diffusive scaling at lower Péclet numbers arises because reduced advective velocities allow more time for heat to transfer into the surrounding matrix, thereby enhancing the role of conductive exchange in accelerating the onset of diffusive behavior in the mean displacement.
-Increasing the correlation ratio $L/L_\textrm{c}$ leads to more flow paths whose tortuosity manifests over a larger range of length scales, and amplifies heat exchange with the matrix, promoting a clear late-time diffusive regime, particularly in the largest systems ($L/L_\textrm{c}=64$).
+For weak heterogeneity, the mean displacement exhibits non-ballistic advective scaling with exponents $0.5 < \alpha < 1$ for $\Pen = 50$ and $100$, whereas for $\Pen = 10$ the evolution approaches the diffusion-controlled limit ($\alpha \approx 0.5$).
+This transition toward diffusive scaling at lower Péclet numbers arises because reduced advective velocities allow heat to remain longer within each voxel, enhancing fracture–matrix conductive exchange and accelerating the onset of diffusion-controlled behaviour.

-For intermediate aperture variability ($\sigma_a/\langle a\rangle = 0.6$), the case with $L/L_\textrm{c}=2$ corresponds to a fracture length only marginally exceeding the correlation length.
-This configuration reduces large-scale tortuosity but increases sensitivity to local aperture fluctuations, resulting in greater variability among individual realizations.
-However, the ensemble-averaged mean displacement remains statistically invariant, as expected, since stochastic heterogeneities are averaged out across multiple realizations.
-As $L/L_\textrm{c}$ increases, early-time behavior tends to approach diffusive scaling for $\Pen=50$ and $100$, while for $\Pen=10$, subdiffusive behavior emerges at late times due to the enhanced influence of conductive heat exchange with the matrix.